 How To Book Reduced Mileage Awards

-We've covered how to book a Reduced Mileage Award in more detail, but here's a quick overview:
+We've covered how to book a Reduced Mileage Award in full detail here.
+But here's a quick overview:

 - There must be a MileSAAver award available for the flight you wish to book.

-- Award travel must originate in the 48 contiguous United States or Canada.
+- Award travel must originate and terminate in the 48 contiguous United States or Canada.

 - You don't need both your origin and destination to be on the list; either city will make your trip eligible.

 - One-way awards can be booked for half the discount of a round trip.

 Pro Tip: British Airways Avios can also be redeemed for travel on American Airlines.
 If your itinerary is a nonstop flight, it may cheaper to book with Avios.
 British Airways used to offer lower fees for canceling or changing awards — though this recently changed when American Airlines eliminated mileage reinstatement and change fees on award bookings.

 AA Reduced Mileage Awards are another great way to find discounted AAdvantage award tickets for flights on American Airlines.
 Unfortunately, American Airlines has announced that this will be the last Reduced Mileage Award offering, opting for only Web Specials going forward.
 So, it's worth checking to see if you can take advantage of the opportunity to book these awards while they last!